 - Try flavouring foods with pepper, garlic, herbs, spices and lemon juice instead of salt

-- Read food labels carefully to determine the amounts of sodium and learn to recognise ingredients that contain sodium e.g. soy sauce, brine, mono sodium glutamate, baking soda.
+- Read food labels carefully to determine the amounts of salt (sodium) and learn to recognise ingredients that contain sodium e.g. soy sauce, brine, mono sodium glutamate, baking soda.

-- Look for words that can signal high sodium content such as barbecued, broth, marinated, pickled and smoked.
+- Look for words that can signal high salt content such as barbecued, broth, marinated, pickled and smoked.

 - Cut down on processed foods that contain a lot of salt